Plinsboorg/Nbconvert_7_export_to_PDF_template/README.md

-# Nbconvert 7 export to PDF template
+# Jupyter notebook export to PDF template using Nbconvert 7

 ## Why this repo exists